tombh/tombh.github.io/_posts/2019-03-05-leaving-google.markdown

 Whatsapp.
 Such a great app!
 Everybody has it, great UI, works on the worst connections.
 This has been really frustrating to have to explain to people I don't have it.
 I opt for [Signal](https://www.signal.org/) now, hardly anyone uses it and the UX isn't as nice, but it uses state of art in encryption.
-BTW you should all now about [Riot](https://riot.im/app), for chat, voice and video: open source, decentralised, ok mobile app, in-browser client (even for video!) and modern encryption.
+BTW you should all know about [Riot](https://riot.im/app), for chat, voice and video: open source, decentralised, ok mobile app, in-browser client (even for video!) and modern encryption.

 I swapped Gmail for [Fastmail](https://www.fastmail.com).
 It's about $5/month.